t4guw/100-Unity-Mechanics-for-Programmers/camera_zoom_2d/README.md

 a mouse scroll wheel.
 However, the arrow keys can easily be replaced with another set of keys.

 ## Implementation
 Ensure the camera property "Projection" is set to orthographic.
+The "zoomFactor" variable controls how much the camera will zoom in per scroll or key press.
 The "minZoom" variable controls the closest the player can zoom in.
 The "maxZoom" variable controls the furthest the player can zoom out.
 The "zoomLerpSpeed" controls the speed at which the camera zooms in and increasing its value will speed up the rate at which the camera smoothly zooms, and vice versa.